-The Ramaciotti Regional and Remote Health Sciences Training Centre (Menzies-Ramaciotti Centre) is developing a sustainable, local Aboriginal and Torres Strait Islander biomedical and health sciences workforce in the Northern Territory.
-The Centre facilitates biomedical and health sciences career progression for regional and remote youth, with a focus on career development for Aboriginal and Torres Strait Islander youth.
+The Ramaciotti Regional and Remote Health Sciences Training Centre (Menzies-Ramaciotti Centre) is developing a local, and Aboriginal and Torres Strait Islander health workforce in the Northern Territory (NT).
+The NT has a costly reliance on an interstate health workforce and limited opportunities for NT youth.
+The Menzies-Ramaciotti Centre supports youth into education and training pathways from school through to employment in the NT health workforce.
 The Centre is guided by overarching values of equity, reciprocity, self-determination, mutual support and trust.

 In regional and remote areas of Australia, hurdles to education can be exacerbated by distance and extreme social disadvantage.
-Approximately 50% of Northern Territory youth do not complete high school.
-Low high school completion rates result in reduced biomedical training and employment opportunities for Aboriginal and Torres Strait Islander youth who live in regional and remote communities in northern Australia.
+Approximately 50% of NT youth do not complete high school.
+Low high school completion rates result in reduced training and employment opportunities for Aboriginal and Torres Strait Islander youth who live in regional and remote communities in northern Australia.

-Our governance structure includes the Management Team, Steering Group and a Youth Advisory Group.
-Non-Aboriginal or Torres Strait Islander representatives will be included as members of these groups; however, Aboriginal and Torres Strait Islander representatives will be sought for the majority of positions.
-Youth advisors will be included as key members in the Management Team and Steering Group.
-This governance structure will enable the Centre to grow and connect youth from across the Northern Territory to previously unimagined pathways into the biomedical and health sciences workforce.
+The Centre’s governance structure includes the Management Team, Steering Committee, and a Youth Advisory Group.
+Non-Aboriginal or Torres Strait Islander representatives are included as members of these groups; however, Aboriginal and Torres Strait Islander representatives are sought for the majority of positions.
+Youth advisors are included as representatives on the Steering Committee.
+This governance structure enables the Centre to grow and connect youth from across the NT to previously unimagined pathways into the health workforce.

-The Menzies-Ramaciotti Centre enables regional and remote youth to overcome barriers to the biomedical and health workforce by providing multiple entry points for training in health sciences.
+The Menzies-Ramaciotti Centre enables regional and remote youth to overcome barriers to the health workforce by providing multiple entry and exit points to training, study and employment.
 Youth can enter the program via:

 - High school engagement pathways